-Decades of scientific research on weight loss has uncovered a few key pieces of information on what helps people successfully win the battle of the buldge.
+Decades of scientific research on nutrition and weight loss has uncovered a few key pieces of information on what helps people successfully win the battle of the bulge.

 - First, we know that while exercise is important, a person’s healthy eating habits likely matters more for weight loss than the hours they spend in the gym.